at the RUTHERFORD B. HAYES PRESIDENTIAL CENTER

 The Manuscripts Division holds a number of collections whose subject matter falls outside the division's major collecting areas.
 Categorized as Special Collections, they include subjects as diverse as croquet, early aviation, U.S. election memorabilia, family bibles, railroads, and U.S. Presidents.

 LOCAL GOVERNMENT RECORDS

-The Rutherford B. Hayes Presidential Center holds local government records for a number of political subdivisions.
+The Rutherford B. Hayes Presidential Library and Museums hold local government records for a number of political subdivisions.
 Nearly all of the textual files relate to the county, municipalities, and townships of Sandusky County, Ohio, while many of the microfilm records are associated with counties of Northwest Ohio.
-The records are available for public use during the Hayes Center's regular hours.
+The records are available for public use during regular hours.
 Additional records for Sandusky County and adjacent counties may be found at the Center for Archival Collections, located at the Jerome Library on the campus of Bowling Green State University in Bowling Green, Ohio.
 Charged with carrying out Ohio's Local Government Records Program, the Center for Archival Collections is the official repository for the public records of the nineteen counties that make up Northwest Ohio.

 The Miscellaneous Manuscripts consist of original documentary materials too small in size to categorize as a collection.
 In terms of subject matter, the Miscellaneous Manuscripts focus on individuals and organziations prominent in the state of Ohio and throughout the nation during the nineteenth and twentieth centuries.